 - to communicate with you as follows:

 When you obtain (or request) a quote with us, you will automatically be sent confirmation of your quote (or confirmation of your quote request when using our offline insurance comparison service) by email so that you have a record of it and can easily retrieve your quote (where applicable) in the future.
 This is a standard part of the service that we offer.
+Please note that you cannot unsubscribe from this email contact, if you do not wish to receive this email then please do not carry out a quote.

 Being kept up to date by us